Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Process Modeling, Hidden Markov Models, and nonnegative Tensor Factorization with Model Selection

-where the resulting matrix $B$ corresponds to the emission matrix, and the transition matrix can be derived from $D$, the joint probability matrix between hidden states.
+where, $\rho$ is a regularization parameter controlling the relative importance of the two terms, the resulting matrix $B$ corresponds to the emission matrix, and the transition matrix can be derived from $D$ by normalizing the rows to sum to 1.

 To solve the optimization we employ the multiplicative updates method.
-Multiplicative updates alternates updating the various matrices as block coordinates and leverages that non-negative numbers are closed under multiplication to enforce the non-negative constraint.
-To minimize our objective function $J(A,B,C,D) = \frac{1}{2}\Vert \mathcal{T} - \Brackets{A,B,C}\Vert_F^2 + \frac{1}{2} \Vert M - B D B^\top \Vert_F^2$, multiplicative updates iterates over $A,B,C,D$ and element-wise multiplies each one with the ratio of the negative and positive components of the partial derivative.
-To this end, we compute the partials derivatives of the objective function with respect to each individual component matrix:
+Multiplicative updates are one of many optimization techniques for nonnegative matrix and tensor factorization in the company of, BFGS-B, alternating direction method of multipliers~\cite{sun2014alternating}, and many others~\cite{kim2014algorithms}.
+While multiplicative updates do not always have be best convergence, multiplicative updates are simple to implement and adapt to our nonlinear properties of $B$ in $M \approx B D B^\top$.
+Multiplicative updates alternates updating the various matrices as block coordinates and leverages that nonnegative numbers are closed under multiplication to enforce the nonnegative constraint.
+To minimize our objective function $J(A,B,C,D) = \frac{1}{2}\Vert \mathcal{T} - \Brackets{A,B,C}\Vert_F^2 + \frac{\rho}{2} \Vert M - B D B^\top \Vert_F^2$, multiplicative updates iterates over $A,B,C,D$ and element-wise multiplies each one with the ratio of the negative and positive components of the partial derivative.
+To this end, we compute the partial derivatives of the objective function with respect to each individual component matrix:

 where $\otimes$ is the Khatri-Rao product \cite{khatri1968solutions}, and $\odot$ the Hadamard product \cite{million2007hadamard}.
-With the non-negative property of all the factors, all components with negative signs constitute the negative component of the partial derivative, and the remaining terms the positive component of the partial derivative.
+With the nonnegative property of all the factors, all components with negative signs constitute the negative component of the partial derivative, and the remaining terms the positive component.
 The probability constraints of summing to 1 are applied as post-processing by applying appropriate scaling to each of the factors.
 The resulting alternating optimization algorithm is displayed in Algorithm~\ref{alg:joint_optimization}.